buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Each creature in a 6-meter-radius sphere centered on that point must make a Reflex Saving Throw.
 A creature takes 8d6 fire damage on a failed save, or half as much damage on a successful one.

 The fire spreads around corners and fills the entire 6-meter-radius volume from the explosion point.
-The fire ignites flammable objects in the area that aren't being worn or carried.
+The fire ignites flammable objects in the area that aren' \*\*t being worn or carried.

 **For each Critical Magic Success** obtained in the Magic Check, the base damage increases by 4d6.